Acknowledged Mindfulness-Based Programs

 The classification as Emergent or Established conveys the current state of evidence in support of a program’s efficacy and safety.

-MBP Applicant/creator(s) acknowledgement valid until Established
+MBP Creator(s) Acknowledgement valid until Established

 evidence